Home rights defeated by commercial mortgage

 The order was deferred for only twelve months, which gave the occupants of the matrimonial home very little time in which to relocate.

-This case should remind solicitors of the advice which should be given to clients in these circumstances.
+This case should remind solicitors of the advice which should be given to clients in these circumstances, where a family home is being offered as security for a commercial loan.

-Solicitors acting for a client when a commercial mortgage is being secured aganist a property, should now always tell clients that registration of home rights is unlikely to defeat the interests of a commercial creditor.
-If a solicitor fails to provide this risk, there is a risk that they could be sued for professional negligence.
+Solicitors acting for a client when a commercial mortgage is being secured against a property, should now always tell clients that registration of home rights (which had always provided a very high degree of protection) is unlikely to defeat the interests of a commercial creditor.
+If a solicitor fails to provide this advice, there is a risk that they could be sued for professional negligence.

-If you are concerned that your matrimonial home is at risk, or if you have been poorly advised about this by a solicitor, contact us for expert advice and assistance.
+If you need advice about a commercial loan over your family home, or if you have been poorly advised about taking out a commercial loan by a solicitor, contact us for expert advice and assistance.